 Slats are made of wood, vinyl, and even aluminum, making them more attractive and durable.
-They also feature cordless designs, allowing you to adjust their height by simply lifting or pulling the bottom of the shade.
-They come in many colors and are easy to adjust, allowing you to choose your privacy level.
+They also feature cordless designs, allowing users to adjust their height by simply lifting or pulling the bottom of the shade.
+They come in many colors and are easy to adjust, allowing the user to choose their privacy level.

 Roman blinds do an excellent job of blocking out sunlight and even add some insulation benefits.
 Since these blinds are fabric, many manufacturers add a lining to them.
 These blinds can reduce temperature variance in a room if they fit tightly in the window frame—a desirable feature in places with hot summers or cold winters.